-Current Works: My current series focuses on the movement of water and the layers of life and structures – animals, plants and rocks – that exist beyond the surface that is normally experienced by the human eye, and to express the way energy moves through water to create waves and tides.
-Through the use of small collage elements, I also hope to record the current social disruption that our society faces.
+Current Works: My current series focuses on the movement of water, the movement created by lunar gravity, and the layers of life and structures – animals, plants and rocks – that exist beyond the surface that is normally experienced by the human eye, and to express the way energy moves through water to create waves and tides.
+Through the use of small collage elements, I also hope to expand composition elements to take advantage of modern scientific advances in the area of visual perception.

 Other Recent Abstract Works: My recent abstract works are explorations of single objects – wood, water, stone, paper – their qualities, interactions with natural forces and the life and energy contained under the visual surface.